birdandhike.com logo

 Comments: Exotic species, noxious weed.

 Saltcedar (T. ramosissima), and another close relative from China, Chinese Tamarisk (T. chinensis) have both been introduced in the American Southwest.
-These two species hybridize here, and it is thought that all Saltcedar along the Lower Colorado River are now hybrids, or that at lease it requires dissection of the tiny flowers to determine the species.
+These two species hybridize here, and it is thought that all Saltcedar along the Lower Colorado River are now hybrids, or that at least it requires dissection of the tiny flowers to determine the species.
 Many field botanists now identify Saltcedar only the genus.
 See details in the Jepson Manual.

 Saltcedar (Tamarix ramosissima)